 While our history is vital to our present, we focus on the future and on what God is calling us to be and to do in the present.
 The members of Trinity Lutheran Church welcome everyone, believing that, “In Christ we have all been made one” – in a great fellowship of Love!

-We are a dynamic, growing, joyful part of the family of God – and we invite all to be a part of our journey of faith, honored by our 250th anniversary in 2015.
+We are a dynamic, growing, joyful part of the family of God – and we invite all to be a part of our journey of faith.

 If you’re interested in uniting your heart and hands with Trinity Church, please contact the Church Office.
-Inquirer’s classes are scheduled throughout the year as we continue:
+Inquirer’s classes are scheduled throughout the year.

 Trinity Church was founded in 1765 by a small group of German immigrants who moved south to the Shenandoah Valley – reminiscent of their homeland.